Muhammad Ali Khan Wallajah: Reign

-When Hyder Ali swept into the Carnatic towards Arcot on 23 July 1780, with an army estimated at 86–100,000 men, it was not the Nawab, however, but the British who had provoked Hyder Ali's wrath, by seizing the French port of Mahé which was under his protection.
+When Hyder Ali swept into the Carnatic towards Arcot on 23 July 1780, with an army estimated at 86–100,000 men, it was not the Nawab however, but the British who had provoked Hyder Ali's wrath, by seizing the French port of Mahé which was under his protection.
 Much of the ensuing war was fought on the Nawab's territory.

 By the 1780s the Carnatic Sultanate was in debt from previous conflicts.
 Because of Wallajah alliance with the British this had a negative impact on the East India Company.

 For the defence of his territory, the Nawab paid the British 400,000 pagodas per annum (about £160,000) and 10 out of the 21 battalions of the Madras army were posted to garrison his forts.
 The British derived income from his jagirs (land grants).

 Carnatic Wars

 Siege of Trichinopoly

-Following the Battle of Ambur in 1749, in which Wallajah's father Anwaruddin Muhammed Khan was slain, Wallajah fled to Trichinopoly.
+Following the Battle of Ambur in 1749, that Wallajah's father Anwaruddin Muhammed Khan was slain, Wallajah fled to Trichinopoly.
 Chanda Sahib, assisted by Joseph François Dupleix, had planned to besiege Muhammed there in 1749, but the need for funding and provisions led him to instead besiege Tanjore first, and movements of Chanda Sahib's Maratha enemies prompted him to lift that siege and move north to face the new threat.

-On April 1752 British reinforcements led by Stringer Lawrence and Robert Clive assisted Wallajah.
+In April 1752 British reinforcements led by Stringer Lawrence and Robert Clive assisted Wallajah.
 On 9 April Lawrence made a junction with troops sent out of Trichinopoly and made it inside the lines.
-Two days later he led a sortie against the besiegers, prompting Law to lift the siege and retreat to the isle of Srirangam.
+Two days later he led a sortie on the besiegers, prompting Law to lift the siege and retreat to the isle of Srirangam.

 Chanda eventually negotiated a surrender to Maratha forces from Tanjore that had arrived to assist the British, believing this to be preferable to surrendering to the British.

 Siege of Arcot

 On 26 August 1751, Wallajah sent 600 troops to sack Arcot.
 He was supported by 200 of the 350 British soldiers.
 Those 200 soldiers and a further 300 sepoys along with 3 small guns and eight European officers marched towards Arcot from Madras.

-When apprised of the loss of Arcot, Chanda Sahib immediately dispatched 4,000 of his best troops with 150 of the French, under the command of his son, Raza Sahib, to recapture it.
+When apprised of the loss of Arcot, Chanda Sahib immediately dispatched to recapture it with 4,000 of his best troops with 150 of the French, under the command of his son, Raza Sahib.
 On 23 September Raza Sahib entered the town and invested the fort with an army of 2,000 native regular troops, 5,000 irregulars, 120 Europeans, and 300 cavalry.